bustle/shep/DOCS.md

-  new [path]     Create a new shep project pull           Pulls a swagger JSON representation of an existing API and writes it to a local file push           Create a new shep project run [pattern]  Run a function in your local environemnt
+  new [path]     Create a new shep project pull           Pulls a swagger JSON representation of an existing API and writes it to a local file push           Create a new shep project run [pattern]  Run a function in your local environment

 Options:
   --version  Show version number                                                                               [boolean]